jettca/adi-website/README.md

 │   └── __init__.py  # All app-wide setup.
 Called by `run.py`
 ├── config           # Configuration files
 ├── data             # Backup data
+├── authorize.py     # Used for authorizing the app with Google Calendar.
 ├── manage.py        # Various scripts.
 Run `python manage.py` to view usage.
 ├── run.py           # Runs the app!
 ├── script           # Scripts run by `manage.py` outside of the app